 My Top Pick – Philips Norelco BG7030/49 Bodygroom Series 7000

-It can cut, trim, sculp and thin-out your entire body hair, with ease.
+It can cut, trim, sculpt and thin out your entire body hair, with ease.

-The Bodygroom 7000 literally ticks ever single box for me (even the price point).
+The Bodygroom 7000 literally ticks every single box for me (even the price point).

 Here’s a somewhat strange, non-speaking video, showing the trimmer in action:

 Once you’ve decided on your trimmer, how do you go about achieving that desired look?